-Employees wishing to park at any CSU facility shall pay the CSU parking fees.
+- Employees wishing to park at any CSU facility shall pay the CSU parking fees.
 The CSU shall provide for payroll deductions for this purpose upon written authorization by the employee.
-Parking fees may be increased at any time during the fiscal year, but campuses may not increase parking fees more than once per fiscal year.

-Parking rates shall not be increased in Fiscal Year 2017/18, 2018/19 and 2019/20.

-For the duration of the agreement, the campus shall not substantially reduce the availability of non-reserved staff parking for the use of APC represented staff with non-reserved parking permits.

-APC represented employees employed at two or more campuses shall not be required to purchase multiple parking passes.
+Parking fees may be increased at any time during the fiscal year, but campuses may not increase parking fees more than once per fiscal year. - Parking rates shall not be increased more than the percentage of any agreed upon General Salary Increase in Fiscal Year 2022/2023 and 2023/2024.
+The increase may apply to all staff parking rates, which could include daily, monthly, semester and/or annual permits. - For the duration of the agreement, the campus shall not substantially reduce the availability of non-reserved staff parking for the use of APC represented staff with non-reserved parking permits. - APC represented employees employed at two or more campuses shall not be required to purchase multiple parking passes.
 Procedures to implement the terms of this provision shall be determined by the CSU.